Dr Katharine Wright

 - Personal Website: https://twitter.com/KAMWright

-Dr Katharine A. M. Wright is a Lecturer in International Politics in the Department of Politics.
+Dr Katharine A. M. Wright is a Lecturer in International Politics in the Department of Politics at Newcastle University.

 After completing her PhD in International Politics at the University of Surrey, where she was awarded the Faculty Postgraduate of the Year, Katharine went on to hold positions at the University of Surrey and University of Winchester.
 This included working on an ESRC-funded 'UK in a Changing Europe' project to examine the use of social media in the EU referendum campaigns.